Trying Times and Automation

 emergency support-of-wage bills for companies and direct transfers to individuals.
 More

 companies will fail in such economies.
-The crisis has severely affected many emerging-market
+These trying times have severely affected many emerging-market

 economies and the countries will need to be innovative and highly targeted with limited funding.